zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 When using a multi-tenancy environment, ensure that the following Zowe components are either enabled or disabled:

-- Domain API ML
+- **Domain API ML**
   - Gateway and Discovery Service: **enabled**
   - Cloud Gateway: **disabled**

-- Central API ML
+- **Central API ML**
   - Cloud Gateway and Discovery Service: **enabled**
   - Gateway: **disabled**

 ## Onboarding Domain Gateways to the central Cloud Gateway

-The Cloud Gateway must onboard all domain Gateways.
+The Cloud Gateway must onboard all domain gateways.
 This can be done dynamically or by the static definition.
 We strongly recommend using dynamic onboarding as this onboarding method adapts better to the potentially changing environments of the customer.
 Static onboarding does not provide the functionality to actively monitor the health of the specific services (e.g. domain gateways).

 ### Dynamic Onboarding (recommended) for domain Gateways

-To dynamically onboard to the Discovery Service in the central cluster, set the following property for all domain Gateways:
+To dynamically onboard to the Discovery service in the central cluster, set the following property for all domain gateways:

 `components.gateway.apiml.service.additionalRegistration`